 The Audit Committee of the Board of Directors (the "Audit Committee") is composed of three non-employee directors.
 The members of the Committee are Mr. Mattson, Mr. Doerr, and Mr. Stein.
 Each member of the Audit Committee is "independent" as defined in Nasdaq Marketplace Rule 4200.
-The Audit Committee held two meetings during its fiscal year 2004.
+The Audit Committee held two meetings during its fiscal year 2005.

 The responsibilities of the Audit Committee are set forth in its Charter, which is reviewed and amended periodically, as appropriate.
 Generally, the Audit Committee reviews and monitors the Company's financial reporting process on behalf of the Board of Directors.
-In fulfilling its responsibility, the Audit Committee recommends to the full Board of Directors the selection of the Company's independent auditors.
-The Audit Committee discusses with the independent accountants the overall scope and specific plans for their respective audits.
-The Audit Committee also discusses the Company's consolidated financial statements, the effectiveness and adequacy of the Company's internal controls, and contingencies.
+The Audit Committee operates under a written charter adopted by the Board of Directors.
+In fulfilling its responsibilities, the Audit Committee, among other things, monitors the integrity of the financial reporting process, systems of internal controls, and financial statements and reports of the Company; appoints, compensates, retains, and oversees the Company's independent auditors, including reviewing the qualifications, performance and independence of the independent auditors; reviews and pre-approves all audit, attest and review services and permitted non-audit services; oversees the performance of the Company's internal audit function; and oversees the Company's compliance with legal and regulatory requirements.
 The Audit Committee meets twice a year with the Company's independent accountants to discuss the results of their examinations, their evaluations of the Company's internal controls, and the overall quality of the Company's financial reporting.